missionpinball/mpf-docs/config/switches.rst

        events_when_deactivated: ball_out

 Each subsection of ``switches:`` is a switch name, which is how you refer to the switch in your game code.
+A fully working example for the Cobra board can be found in :doc:`OPP Switches </hardware/opp/switches>`, that example might be as well helpful when using other hardware to understand what events are being fired when using a switch.

-Then there are several parameters for each switch:
+When configuring switches, then there are several parameters for each switch:

 .. config